 The Forest Stewardship Program brings professional natural resource management expertise to private owners to develop plans for the sustainable management of their forests.
-The Delaware Forest Service will provide for a trained forester to visit your land and discuss your objectives.
+The Delaware Forest Service will provide a trained forester to visit your land and discuss your objectives.
 Many landowners have several goals: enhancing wildlife or riparian habitat or producing timber.
 After your objectives are discussed and understood, the Delaware Forest Service forester will prepare your Forest Stewardship Plan.
 As the landowner, you are expected to make a good-faith effort to follow the plan and its recommendations.
-There are also cost-share programs available to help you implement specific strategies and practices.
-This increases the likelihood that private forests will remain productive and healthy, and that the social, economic, and environmental benefits of these lands will be realized.
+Cost-share programs are also available to help you implement specific strategies and practices.
+This increases the likelihood that private forests will remain productive and healthy, and that these lands’ social, economic, and environmental benefits will be realized.

 Learn more at de.gov/foreststewardship.

-The Delaware Forest Service, in cooperation with the U.S. Department of Agriculture (USDA), offers a limited amount of cost shares to private landowners for such activities as tree planting and timber stand improvement.
-These cost share programs include the Conservation Reserve Enhancement Program (CREP), Environmental Quality Improvement Program (EQIP), and the State of Delaware Forestry Cost Share Program.
+The Delaware Forest Service, in cooperation with the U.S. Department of Agriculture (USDA), offers limited cost shares to private landowners for such activities as tree planting and timber stand improvement.
+These cost-share programs include the Conservation Reserve Enhancement Program (CREP), the Environmental Quality Improvement Program (EQIP), and the State of Delaware Forestry Cost Share Program.
 Forest Service personnel work with interested landowners and the USDA to ensure the funds are properly spent.
 For more information, contact your service forester.

 The Delaware Forest Service offers a variety of tree seedlings each spring through a cooperative effort with the Maryland Forest Service nursery in Preston.
-Landowners order seedlings in the fall and early winter for delivery in mid-March to mid-April, depending upon weather conditions.
+Depending on weather conditions, landowners order seedlings in the fall and early winter for delivery in mid-March to mid-April.
 For more information on the tree species available, visit the nursery’s website at: